-- January 1st – March 31st: This is an open enrollment period.
+- January 1 through March 31.
+This is an open enrollment period.
 You can use it to switch from one MAPD plan to another.
 You can also switch from a Medicare Advantage plan without drug coverage to a MAPD plan.
 You can’t use this time to switch from original Medicare to a MAPD plan.

-- April 1st – June 30th: If you’re already enrolled in Medicare Part B, you can switch to an MAPD or any other Medicare Advantage plan during this window.
+- April 1 through June 30.
+If you’re already enrolled in Medicare Part B, you can switch to an MAPD or any other Medicare Advantage plan during this window.

-- October 15th – December 7th: You can make changes to your existing coverage, including changing from original Medicare to a MAPD plan or switching from one MAPD to another during this time.
+- October 15 through December 7.
+You can make changes to your existing coverage, including changing from original Medicare to a MAPD plan or switching from one MAPD to another during this time.

 MAPD plans are a type of Medicare Advantage plan that includes prescription drug coverage.
 You must have Medicare parts A and B, but will not need to choose Part D.

 There are many MAPD plans available at a wide range of prices.
 Some are very affordable; however, you might pay less for your prescriptions if you get a separate Part D plan.

 Your costs will depend on your area, income, and the coverage you need.
 You can shop around for the plan that best fits your needs.

 The information on this website may assist you in making personal decisions about insurance, but it is not intended to provide advice regarding the purchase or use of any insurance or insurance products.
 Healthline Media does not transact the business of insurance in any manner and is not licensed as an insurance company or producer in any U.S. jurisdiction.
 Healthline Media does not recommend or endorse any third parties that may transact the business of insurance.